mmisw/mmiorr-docs/docs/install/index.md

 | [mongo]           | MongoDB      | Persist all data |
 | [franzinc/agraph] | AllegroGraph | Triple store and SPARQL endpoint |

-The `docker-compose.yml` file indicated below takes care of pulling and running these images.
+With the `docker-compose.yml` file indicated below, Docker Compose takes care of pulling and running these images.

 A complete deployment of the ORR, including the required supporting services, consists of the following steps.